antonkril/antonkril.github.io/_posts/2022-5-24-engineering_process.md

    - Code purpose
    - Usage examples
    - Configuration options
-   - For repositories contaning services - installation steps
+   - For repositories containing services - installation steps
 1. Every repository containing a service should have Dockerfile recreating the production environment for the service
-1. Libraries should only be extracted to separate repositories if they are used by more than one service
+1. Libraries should only be extracted to separate repositories if they are used by more than one service.
+Sidecar services should be preferred to shared libraries.

 ## Migrations

 1. Every significant refactoring that requires a whole-system migration MUST start with a design document shared with the team.
-1. Every code migration should start by adding a rule/lint that forces all new code to be written in the new way
+1. Every code migration should start by adding a rule/lint that forces all new code to be written in a new way

 ## Artifacts